meltano/meltano/docs/src/docs/quickstart.md

 model-zuora
 ```

-Choose the relevant model to the data source you've connected, and run the command:
+Choose the relevant analysis model to the data source you've connected, and run the command:

 ```bash
 $ meltano add model [MODEL_NAME]